OneWhoFrogs/BigFriendlyRobot/readme.md

 * Stores user values in SQLite 3 database.
 * Flexible system for validation of user input and CSS output
 * Allows mods to change the base CSS
+* Notifies users of incorrectly formatted messages to the bot
+* Could, with some modification, solve the problem of the CSS limit by deleting user tags that are X weeks old.

 Please contact me if you would like this bot to manage your subreddit's CSS tags.